amd/HPCTrainingDock/README.md

 A test suite to test the installation of the software is available at: https://github.com/amd/HPCTrainingExamples.git There are currently two ways to test the success of the installation:
 1. Directly: clone the repo and run the test suiteThis option can be used both with the training container and with the bare system install scripts, with either the `main_setup.sh` (when performing the actual installation) or with the `test_install.sh` (when testing the installation before deployment).
 2. With the Makefile build of the test installation: run `make <package>` followed by `make <package_tests>`.
-Note that this option only applies when doing a test installation using `test_install.sh` and specifying the `--use-makefile` input flag when launching the script.
+Note that this option only applies when doing a test installation using `test_install.sh` and specifying `--use-makefile 1` when launching the script.

 ## 5.1 Testing the Installation Directly